 And today I spent time telling myself the same thing in the mirror.

-Look at the new navigation bar.
+Look at my new navigation bar.

 How do we stay focused on the customer?